 It’s up to you to figure this out.
 A bank can’t do it for you.
 So, first, determine your monthly budget and write that number down.
 For this example, let’s say it’s $1,500 per month.
 We’ll now work backwards to determine your maximum home purchase price.

-Principal + Interest is your mortgage payment.
-It’s based on the amount you’re borrowing, the interest rate at which you’re borrowing, and the number of years in your loan.
+Principal + Interest is the mortgage payment.
+It’s based on the amount you borrow, the interest rate at which you’re borrowing the money, and the number of years you will have the loan.

-Taxes is real estate taxes.
+Taxes are assessed on each piece of property.
 As a homeowner, you’re responsible for paying an annual real estate tax to the local taxing authority.
 Annual taxes typically range from 1-2% of your home’s value annually.

 So, assuming a home purchase price of $250,000 and a ten percent downpayment, we should set aside $400 from our monthly budget for taxes and insurance.